Chico Xavier

-The books written by Chico covered a vast range of topics from religion, philosophy, historical romances and novels, Portuguese Literature, poetry, and science, as well as thousands of letters intended to inform, console and uplift the families of deceased persons during his psychographic sessions.
-His books sold an estimated 50 million copies and the revenue generated by it was totally channeled into charity work.
+The books written by Chico covered a vast range of topics from religion, philosophy, historical romances and novels, Portuguese literature, poetry, and science, as well as thousands of letters intended to inform, console and uplift the families of deceased persons during his psychographic sessions.
+His books sold an estimated 50 million copies, and the revenue generated by them was totally channelled into charity work.

 Xavier was born in the city of Pedro Leopoldo, State of Minas Gerais and is popularly known as "Chico Xavier" (Chico is the Portuguese nickname for Francisco).
 Xavier called his spiritual guide Emmanuel, who according to Xavier, lived in ancient Rome as Senator Publius Lentulus, was reincarnated in Spain as Father Damien, and later as a professor at the Sorbonne.

 He often mentioned he could not contact a deceased person unless the spirit was willing to be contacted.
-His appearances on TV talk shows in the late 1960s and early 1970s helped to establish Spiritism as one of the major religions professed in Brazil with more than 5 million followers.
-Despite his health problems he kept working up to his death, on June 30, 2002 in Uberaba.
+His appearances on TV talk shows in the late 1960s and early 1970s helped to establish Spiritism as one of the major religions professed in Brazil, with more than 5 million followers.
+Despite his health problems, he kept working up to his death on 30 June 2002 in Uberaba.
 In 2010, a movie biography entitled Chico Xavier was released in Brazil.
-Directed by Daniel Filho, the film dramatized Xavier's life.
+Directed by Daniel Filho, the film dramatised Xavier's life.

-On October 3, 2012, the SBT television TV show O Maior Brasileiro de Todos os Tempos named Chico Xavier "The Greatest Brazilian of all time", based on a viewer-supported survey.
+On 3 October 2012, the SBT television TV show O Maior Brasileiro de Todos os Tempos named Chico Xavier "The Greatest Brazilian of all time", based on a viewer-supported survey.

-Biography
+Xavier has been accused of fraud regarding his claimed abilities, with critics questioning the authenticity of his prolific psychographic output.